tardate/LittleCodingKata/tools/s3sync/README.md

     * it recreates the local folder: backup_example_folder
     * it recreates the local folder: backup_example_folder_clone

-    For S3 commands it will use the AWS_PROFILE=evendis
+    For S3 commands it will use the AWS_PROFILE=backup

     About to proceed ..
 Are you sure? (y/n) y Running..